tyagi-iiitv/tyagi-iiitv.github.io/_posts/2019-08-08-phd-fellowships.md

 I collected a list of fellowships available to Indian students who are pursuing a Ph.D. in Computer Science from any accredited institute in United States.

 #### Deadlines
-Usually the deadline range from late September to December for all of these fellowships.
+Usually the deadlines range from late September to December for all of these fellowships.
 So, the right time to start preparing is mid to end August.

 #### Fellowships (All genders)
 - Open Philanthropy Project AI Fellowship (Very competitive)